Agreement reached on Crab Bank restoration project

 MOUNT PLEASANT, S.C.
 (WCBD) – An agreement has been reached for the Crab Bank restoration project.
-The U.S. Army Corps of Engineers – Charleston Division announced The Town of Mount Pleasant and State Department of Natural Resources reached the agreement on Monday calling it a win-win for all parties.
+The U.S. Army Corps of Engineers – Charleston Division announced that the Town of Mount Pleasant and SC Department of Natural Resources reached the agreement on Monday calling it a win-win for all parties.

 “We got the best news this week that we’ve gotten in two and a half years,” says Mount Pleasant Mayor Will Haynie.